FAQs - Short Run Duplication

 On a Mac: iTunes > Preferences > Advanced > Importing > Import using MP3 encoder > Settings > Custom > Stereo bit rate 320 (all other settings should be default)

-Can I get ISRC codes or CD Text with my Fast Tracks order?
+• Can I get ISRC codes or CD Text with my Fast Tracks order?

 Yes, ISRC codes and CD Text are available, but only if you mail in your master.
 We cannot add the codes to uploaded audio files.

-Can I duplicate an enhanced CD with Fast Tracks?
+• Can I duplicate an enhanced CD with Fast Tracks?

 Yes, as long you have have set up the audio and video properly on the master, we can duplicate from it.
 Note that you will need to mail in the master.
 We cannot accept enhanced CD tracks via upload.

-Can I get a UPC (bar code) with my Fast Tracks order?
+• Can I get a UPC (bar code) with my Fast Tracks order?

-What is your policy on copyrighted material?
+• What is Fast Tracks’ policy on copyrighted material?

 Under the United States Copyright Law you cannot reproduce other people’s copyrighted works (including songs, recordings, movies, photographs and drawings) without first obtaining express or implied permission from the copyright owner or without qualifying for specific exemptions under the law, such as the use of works in face-to-face teaching activities and other specific types of “fair use.”
 Trademark laws prohibit you from using another’s trademark or tradename in a way that is likely to cause confusion or mistake about where the product comes from.
-And, many State laws protect people from having their names or likenesses used without permission.
+Many State laws protect people from having their names or likenesses used without permission.

-Your delivery of content to us includes a representation from you that one, or any combination, of the following is true: (1) you are the owner of the copyright in the content by transfer and/or purchase from the copyright owner; (2) you created the content yourself and own the copyright in the content; (3) you have a direct or implied license from the copyright owner, or an authorized agent, to copy the content; (4) the contents are in the public domain or have been abandoned to public use or are not copyrightable; (5) your use of the contents falls within established exemptions in the copyright law for teachers or uses by government agencies; (6) you have a good faith belief that your use of the content is “fair use” as defined by the copyright laws of the United States.
+Your delivery of content to Fast Tracks Music Shop includes a representation from you that one, or any combination, of the following is true: (1) you are the owner of the copyright in the content by transfer and/or purchase from the copyright owner; (2) you created the content yourself and own the copyright in the content; (3) you have a direct or implied license from the copyright owner, or an authorized agent, to copy the content; (4) the contents are in the public domain or have been abandoned to public use or are not copyrightable; (5) your use of the contents falls within established exemptions in the copyright law for teachers or uses by government agencies; (6) you have a good faith belief that your use of the content is “fair use” as defined by the copyright laws of the United States.